simonnieder/snmp-client/README.md

 ## Installation

-First you need to have at least python 3 installed on your system.<br>
+To run the program you only need to launch "main.exe" in the /dist folder.<br><br>
-Then using following command you will need to install pysnmp
+Alternatively if you have at least python 3 installed on your system, you can install pysnmp with the following command:

 ```
 pip install pysnmp
 ```

-Finally you'll just need to launch main.py
+and then you'd have to run "main.py"

 Made by Simon Niederwolfsgruber